SuveenMekala/Cloud-Computing/README.md

 ->The project required us to estimate the cost of setting up a virtual private cloud and a public cloud like AWS.
 ...Cost is estimated for 3 configurations.
 Each configuration is based on instances on AWS- d2.8xlarge, r3.large, p3.16xlarge.
 ...Amortized and breakeven costs are calculated.
-...The calculated costs include the cost of maintenance, setting up the network, servers, network switches, cables, racks, cooling, power, ...administration, etc
+...The calculated costs include the cost of maintenance, setting up the network, servers, network switches, cables, racks, cooling, power,administration, etc